ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-batch-inference-example.md

 ## Step 2: Submit the RayJob

-Now we can submit the RayJob.
-Our RayJob spec is defined in [ray_v1alpha1_rayjob.batch-inference.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-job.batch-inference.yaml).
+Now we can create the RayJob custom resource.
+Our RayJob spec is defined in [ray-job.batch-inference.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-job.batch-inference.yaml).

 You can download the file via `curl` as follows: